UW Huskies coach Jimmy Lake remains optimistic that there will be college football this fall

-In a teleconference on Tuesday, Jimmy Lake was asked bluntly if he has considered the possibility that the Washington Huskies might not play football in 2020.
+In a teleconference Tuesday, Jimmy Lake was asked bluntly if he has considered the possibility that the Washington Huskies might not play football in 2020.

 That would mean, of course, no season opener against Michigan inside Husky Stadium on Sept.
 5. No Pac-12 opener against Oregon in Eugene on Oct.
 3. No Apple Cup, pitting Lake against first-year Washington State head coach Nick Rolovich, in Pullman on Nov.
 27. No quarterback competition.
 No Richard Newton.
 No Elijah Molden.
 No Levi Onwuzurike or Trent McDuffie or Puka Nacua.